HL7NZ/mws-ig/input/pagecontent/searchAllergyIntolerance.md

 ### Search AllergyIntolerance for Patient
-This is typically used to find all AllergyIntolerances for a patient filtered by type or status.
+This is used to find all AllergyIntolerances for a patient filtered by category.

 <div>
-{% include search-AllergyIntolerance.svg %}
+{% include search-search-AllergyIntoleranceByCategory.svg %}
 </div>